I tested negative for STIs but I still have discharge. What is it?

 Most STIs can be cured.
 Understanding what is normal and when to seek medical advice is essential in managing post-STI concerns.

-If you think you’ve been exposed to an STI, or would like to take another STI test, you should get tested with Better2Know.
-Our conveniently located STI clinics can offer testing for all the STIs you may be concerned about.
+If you think you’ve been exposed to an STI, or would like to get more comprehensive STI test results, you should get tested with Better2Know for timely treatment.
+Our conveniently located STI clinics can offer blood test and urine tests for any STI you may be worried about.
+You can even book a consultation with a private doctor if you feel you need a physical examination.

 Contact Better2Know